 12) A New England Winter In New York

 A good majority of visitors to New York this time of year are from far-flung and usually much warmer locations, and for many of them, this whole northeast United States thing is a novelty to them.
 Why not try fitting in a whole other region, all while staying in New York?

 Stay with me here.
 Take a short subway ride to Prospect Park, in the heart of Brooklyn, and get your Thoreau on by making your way to one of the four nature trails that meander through the woods — a spectacular sight in the summer, and simply magical in the winter.
 Snow-draped pines, squirrels foraging in the fallen leaves, a rastafarian drummer playing for loose change: just like a Frost poem.

 Finish up with a stroll through scenic Park Slope (like Hogsmeade, but with strollers), and cozy up with a warm drink in front of a roaring fire at nearby Union Hall, New York’s preeminent winter bar.

 13) Arthur Avenue

-Sure, Manhattan has Little Italy, Brooklyn has, well, Brooklyn, but many visitors don’t know that Bronx has New York’s most intact, most authentic Little Italy this side of the Mediterranean: Arthur Avenue.
+Sure, Manhattan has Little Italy, Brooklyn has, well, Brooklyn, but many visitors don’t know that the Bronx has New York’s most intact, most authentic Little Italy this side of the Mediterranean: Arthur Avenue.

 Head north to the outer reaches of the outer boroughs to this five-block stretch for the afternoon and wander in and out of the many delis, bakeries, and coffee shops, all with nary a tourist in sight.
-And you can be sure every business will be decked-out for the holidays.
+And dont’ worry, you can be sure every business will be decked-out for the holidays.

 For directions and a list of businesses, click here.